 Consider your full financial picture.
 If you’re struggling to make minimum payments on current debt, a new personal loan will only make things worse.

 If you have some time, consider working to improve your credit score leading up to Christmas, or at least for next year.
 Review your credit reports for accuracy, and correct any errors.
 Make sure you’re current on your monthly payments.
 On-time payments are the most important factor in developing good credit, accounting for 35% of your FICO credit score.

 You can get a free copy of your credit report from each of the three credit bureaus at AnnualCreditReport.com.

-A holiday loan is simply a personal loan issued by a financial institution, like an online lender, bank or credit union.
-While these loans are intended to cover holiday expenses, they are not the same as other short-term loans such as payday or cash advance loans.
+A holiday loan is simply a personal loan issued by a financial institution, like an online lender, bank or credit union, that is used to finance holiday expenses.

 How do holiday loans work?

-What does it take to qualify for the holiday loan?
+What do you need to qualify for holiday loans?

 Typical minimum requirements for a personal loan include being a U.S. citizen or permanent resident, being at least 18 years of age, and having a low debt-to-income ratio.
 Your credit score may also impact your ability to get a personal loan.
-While it’s possible to get a personal loan with a FICO score of 500 or above, the best loan rates and terms go to those with good or excellent credit.
+While it’s possible to get a personal loan with a low FICO score, the best loan rates and terms go to those with good or excellent credit.